 Beauty standards have definitely changed since the days of Ancient Greece.
 While today women will pluck and shape their eyebrows, the Ancient Greeks believed that a unibrow was a symbol of beauty and intelligence.
 Women that did not have unibrows would colour in the gap between their brows.

-The Spartans Drank Blood
+The Spartans drank blood

-The Yo-Yo Was Invented by Ancient Greeks
+The Yo-Yo was invented by Ancient Greeks

 The yo-yo is widely believed to be the second-oldest toy ever created.
 Its origins date back to Ancient Greece.
 There are depictions of this toy on Ancient Greek vases discovered in the 5th century.

-There is a Dark Story Behind the Temple of Sounion
+There is a dark story behind the Temple of Sounion

-It is said that King Aegus of Athens jumped to his death here after he mistakenly thought his son Theseus had died.
+It is said that King Aegeus of Athens jumped to his death here after he mistakenly thought his son Theseus had died.
 The King’s death led to the nearby waters being named “the Aegean sea”.

-Olive Trees Were Sacred in Ancient Greece
+Olive trees were sacred in Ancient Greece

 If you lived in Ancient Greece and you destroyed an olive tree, you would receive the death penalty!
 There is a beautiful olive tree that stands next to the Erechtheion at the Acropolis today.